morganross/docstosaurus/README.md

 ## Directory Structure

 - This is a directory named afther this very line
-  - This becomes a subdirectory whose name would start with This becomes a sub......
+  - This becomes a file whose name would start with This becomes a sub......
-  - This one is too.
+  - This one is a folder.
 Directories are named after the line on the list you proide.
     - This line becomes a file.
 The lines on the last layer become empty files.
     - What Really Files and folders are named after the line they represent, in this case, **What Really Files.md**
     - Unless specified, files are `.MD`
-  - Back to Folder, empty becuase it has no children
+  - Back to file, it has no children and is therefore a leaf
 - New Folder!
   - Look At all these folders
   - I love sub folders